 Some home care business owners opt to begin with a single caregiver model, wherein you are both the business owner and the skilled care for your clients.
 Compensation for non-medical care services ranges from $13 -$35 per hour by state.
 Considering the national average of $27 per hour, a single-person care agency could expect to earn $50,000 per year or more – depending on how much you charge for your services.

-However, when you expand your company to include multiple caregivers, profits for the business owner typically increase drastically, which is why many home care agencies keep multiple caregivers on staff.
+However, when you expand your company to include multiple caregivers and home health aides, profits for the business owner typically increase drastically, which is why many home care agencies keep multiple caregivers on staff.

 Unfortunately for new agency owners who are hoping to grow profits, hiring and retaining caregivers can be challenging, given the shortage of caregivers.
 To address this dynamic in the field, the majority of savvy home care agency owners are offering advanced training and advancement opportunities for their staff.

 Step 3.
 Market and grow your home care agency

 Now that you have the basics in place, you’re ready to start attracting and growing your client base.
 Marketing your new home care agency is a critical part of increasing your revenue and ensuring the long-term success of your business.
 Home care agency owners should think of marketing efforts on two levels:

 These are your high-level marketing efforts that help establish your brand as a trustworthy option for clients.
 High-level brand marketing includes aspects like developing a professional website, creating active social media channels, and securing a google business and directory listening with other reputable sites.

 You might create a blog on your website to demonstrate your caregivers’ expertise, or create caregiver bio pages to humanize your team, and create a packet of marketing materials that accessibly outlines your services for potential clients.

 Local marketing is critical when providing a community-based service like home care.
 Try these local marketing ideas to get your business off the ground and established in your community.